H-1b Requirement Changes for 2026 Lead to Staffing Shortages in Crucial Medical Industry Positions

 This screening helps officials spot potential security threats.
 All H-1B applicants and their dependents must follow these new rules.
 The process adds a new digital background check.

-H-1B processing times in India have been severely disrupted.
+H-1B processing times in India are in severe disruption.
 India supplies about 75% of all global H-1B recipients.
-Many appointments have been postponed for months, often from December to March.
+Many appointments are postponed for months, often from December to March.
 Expanded vetting is the main reason for the delays.

-Thousands of Indian workers who traveled home are now stranded, waiting for visa renewals.
+Thousands of Indian workers who traveled home are now stranded because they must wait for their Visas to be renewed.
 U.S. embassies need more time for the new background checks, causing longer delays.

 My Classified Ads llc a specialist agency that handles recruitment advertising for H-1B and PERM labor certifications.
 For example, they provide services like placing ads in newspapers.
 And other media, which are necessary for complying with DOL regulations for foreign worker labor certifications.